Report the breaking of planning rules

 • all other development

-We aim to make an initial response to the complainant within 35 days of the receipt of the complaint.
+We aim to make an initial response to the complainant within 35 days of the receipt of the submitted report.

 Report a planning breach